The Sabbath Girl: Either a Rom-Com or a Jewish Tragedy

 No one ever said it was easy to write a play, and, in The Sabbath Girl, playwright Cary Gitter proves it.

-The Romeo and Juliet theme twisted to fit the story of Jewish boy meets Christian girl was first presented to American audiences in 1922 in Anne Nichols’ comedy, Abie’s Irish Rose.
+The Romeo and Juliet theme twisted to fit the story of Jewish boy who meets Christian girl was first presented to American audiences in 1922 in Anne Nichols’ comedy, Abie’s Irish Rose.
 In that play, the young woman was an Irish-American nurse who cared for a wounded young American-Jewish soldier during World War I. When they return to the United States, they must face the righteous wrath of two religious fathers, one Catholic and the other an Orthodox-Jew, each prepared only for an in-law who matches his own religious inclinations.
-The birth of grandchildren prompts the happy reconciliation which set the stage for a slew of other similarly themed shows, including the ill-fated 1970s paean to intermarriage, the television sit-com, Bridget Loves Bernie.
+The birth of grandchildren prompts the happy reconciliation which set the stage for a slew of other similarly themed shows, including the ill-fated 1970s paean to intermarriage, the television sitcom, Bridget Loves Bernie.

 The Sabbath Girl, the theme’s newest incarnation, presents a few (but only a few) variations on Abie’s Irish Rose: The young woman, Angie (Lauren Annunzita), is an Italian-American art curator; her next-door neighbor, Seth, is a divorced Orthodox-Jewish knish-store owner; Seth’s dissenting Jewish family member is his sister, Rachel (Lauren Singerman); and Angie’s all-too-ecstatic family member, her grandmother (Angelina Fiordellisi), falls head over heels in love with the idea of a knish-selling mensch and actually crows that Jewish men make the best husbands.